 - You cannot appeal your taxes, but you can appeal your assessment.
 Review BC Assessment's appeal process for deadlines and details.

-- E-Value BC provides property assessment information for individual properties as well as neighbourhoods and sales data.
+- BC Assessment provides property assessment information for individual properties as well as neighbourhoods and sales data.
 Your property information can also be viewed on the City's Online Mapping System.

 Property Assessment Notices

-You should receive your Property Assessment Notice early in January.
+You should receive your Property Assessment Notice in January.

 If you disagree with your assessment, you are encouraged to call the BC Assessment Authority office first at 1.866.825.8322.

-If you still disagree with your assessment you can submit an appeal by, February 1.
+If you still disagree with your assessment you can submit an appeal by January 31.
 More detailed information about the appeal process can be found on the BC Assessment Website.

 How does your property's change in value relate to the taxes you pay?